Jack O'Loughlin (baseball): Oakland Athletics

 On 9 November 2023, O'Loughlin signed a minor league contract with the Oakland Athletics organization.
 In 10 games (8 starts) for the Triple–A Las Vegas Aviators, he compiled a 5.12 ERA with 44 strikeouts across 38 2/3 innings pitched.
 On 25 May 2024, O'Loughlin was selected to the 40-man roster and promoted to the major leagues for the first time.
 The next day, O'Loughlin made his major league debut.
 Entering in relief, he pitched three shutout innings, giving up two hits and a walk while striking out two against the Houston Astros.
 In 4 games for Oakland, he compiled a 4.66 ERA with 6 strikeouts over 9 2/3 innings pitched.
 O'Loughlin was designated for assignment by the Athletics on 11 September.
 He cleared waivers and was sent outright to Las Vegas on 13 September.
 O'Loughlin elected free agency following the season on 4 November.

 Colorado Rockies

 On 14 November 2024, O'Loughlin signed a minor league contract with the Colorado Rockies.
 He made 19 appearances (10 starts) for the rookie-level Arizona Complex League Rockies and Triple-A Albuquerque Isotopes, struggling to a combined 1-3 record and 6.70 ERA with 32 strikeouts across 45 2/3 innings pitched.
 O'Loughlin was released by the Rockies organization on 17 July 2025.
+Following the 2025 season, O'Loughlin played for the Adelaide Giants of the Australian Baseball League.

+Samsung Lions

+On 16 March 2026, O'Loughlin signed a six-week, $50,000 contract with the Samsung Lions of the KBO League as a temporary injury replacement for Matt Manning.
+Following the expiration of his initial deal, Samsung extended O'Loughlin's contract through 31 May.
+On 29 May, the club announced they had given him a second extension through 16 July.
+O'Loughlin started 17 contests for the club, compiling a 5–5 record and 4.86 ERA with 81 strikeouts across 83 1/3 innings pitched.
+O'Loughlin was released on 11 July, prior to his contract expiring, following the team's signing of Chris Paddack.

+CTBC Brothers

+On 30 July 2026, O'Loughlin signed with the CTBC Brothers of the Chinese Professional Baseball League.

 International career

-He represented the Australia national baseball team in the 2023 World Baseball Classic, pitching in Australia's games against South Korea and the Czech Republic.
+O'Loughlin represented the Australia national baseball team in the 2023 World Baseball Classic, pitching in Australia's games against South Korea and the Czech Republic.
+O'Loughlin was selected to play in the 2026 World Baseball Classic, where he got the win against Chinese Taipei.
+He fractured Chinese Taipei captain Chen Chieh-hsien's left index finger on a hit-by-pitch, ruling him out for the competition.